 We consider a two-period model in which duopolists sell experience goods and practice behavior-based price discrimination (BBPD).
 We give general conditions for when firms should offer a lower price to existing customers ('pay-to-stay') or to new customers ('pay-to-switch').
 We also demonstrate that unlike previous results, BBPD may intensify competition in the first period but weaken it in the second.

 Work in progress

-“Consumer protection and deception” (joint with Chris Wilson)
+“False advertising and consumer protection policy” (joint with Chris Wilson)